Bodyguard is a mobile app that hides toxic content on social platforms – TechCrunch

 The company has started with a mobile app that anyone can use.
 After you download the app and connect the app with your favorite social networks, you choose the level of moderation.
 There are several categories, such as insults, body shaming, moral harassment, sexual harassment, racism and homophobia.
 You can select whether it’s a low priority or a top priority for each category.

 After that, you don’t have to open the app again.
-Bodyguard scans replies and comments from its servers and makes a decision whether something is OK or not OK.
+Bodyguard scans replies and comments from its servers and makes a decision whether something is OK.
 For instance, it can hide comments, mute users, block users, etc. When you open Instagram or Twitter again, it’s like those hateful comments never existed.

 The app currently supports Twitter, YouTube, Instagram and Twitch.
 Unfortunately, it can’t process content on Snapchat and TikTok due to API limitations.